zbirenbaum/SealFaceRecognition/README.md

 NOTE: If you try to log in to AWS and you encounter an error that says:
     WARNING: UNPROTECTED PRIVATE KEY FILE!
-Run this command 'chmod 400 YOURNAME_id_rsa.txt' in the Downloads folder to change permissions on your key.
+Run this command `chmod 400 YOURNAME_id_rsa.txt` in the Downloads folder to change permissions on your key.

 At this step, you are now connected to the AWS cluster.